Robert-Falcon Ouellette

-Robert-Falcon Ouellette PhD (born November 22, 1976) is a Canadian politician who represented the riding of Winnipeg Centre in the House of Commons of Canada from 2015 to 2019.
+Robert-Falcon Ouellette (born November 22, 1976) is a Canadian politician who represented the riding of Winnipeg Centre in the House of Commons of Canada from 2015 to 2019.
 He has also been a two-time candidate for Mayor of Winnipeg in the 2014 Winnipeg municipal election and the 2022 Winnipeg municipal election.

 He is of Cree, Métis, French and English descent; Ouellette is a veteran of over 29 years in the Canadian Forces and was a community organizer and academic administrator before his entry into politics.
 He has also completed a full Sundance cycle at the Sprucewoods Sundance under David Blacksmith.

-Robert-Falcon Ouellette, made history as the first Indigenous Knowledge Keeper in the Canadian Armed Forces (CAF) becoming the first Indigenous chaplain in 2025.
-He has served for 29 years and he was the first MP to concurrently serve in the CAF (reserves) while being an MP since WWII.
+Robert-Falcon Ouellette made history as the first Indigenous Knowledge Keeper in the Canadian Armed Forces (CAF), becoming the first Indigenous chaplain in 2025.
+He has served for 29 years and he was the first MP since WWII to concurrently serve in the CAF (reserves) while being an MP.
 He is currently an associate professor at the University of Ottawa in Indigenous education and Director of the French Teacher Education Programs.